mengxihe/mengxihe/README.md

 ## 🌱 What I'm Learning

-I'm constantly expanding my knowledge in areas like:
+I'm constantly expanding my knowledge in these areas:

 - Reinforcement Learning
 - Industrial IoT